jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro1.md

 ```

-Q3) Do the beginning and middle of the file look similar?
+**Q2) Do the beginning and middle of the file look similar?
 Why might one part be different than another?
-(Speculation is good here, I'm not judging based on correctness)
+(Speculation is good here, I'm not judging based on correctness)**

 ### The purpose of the reference genome files